DarrenSGitHub/JetsonNanoProjectDarren/README.md

 8. Make a place for our output files to go.
 Type $DATASET/test_output_<Name of Category 1> $DATASET/test_output_<Name of Category 2>

-9. Process the Images!
+9. Test 1 image.
 Copy the name of an image in the Category 1 folder of your test folder.
 Type imagenet.py --model=$NET/resnet18.onnx --input_blob=input_0 --output_blob=output_0 --labels=$DATASET/labels.txt $DATASET/test/<Name of Category 1>/<Copied Image Name>.jpg <Insert a New Name for Image>.jpg

+10. Test the rest!
+Type imagenet.py --model=$NET/resnet18.onnx --input_blob=input_0 --output_blob=output_0 --labels=$DATASET/labels.txt $DATASET/test/<Category 1 Name> $DATASET/test_output_<Category 1 Name> - This will test all Category 1 images.

+Then, type imagenet.py --model=$NET/resnet18.onnx --input_blob=input_0 --output_blob=output_0 --labels=$DATASET/labels.txt $DATASET/test/<Category 2 Name> $DATASET/test_output_<Category 2 Name> - This will test all Category 2 images.

+11. Look at the results!!
+One way to see your results is to go to your JetsonNano file explorer.
+Go to jetson-inference --> python --> training --> classification --> data - You should then see your 2 output folders!
+Click on each to see how accurate your AI was!
+On each image, there will be a text box indicating how close the AI believes your image is related to each of your categories.

 [View a video explanation here](video link)